igniti0n/iOS-MVVM-Templates/README.md

 # Installation instructions

-To install VIPER Xcode templates clone this repo and run the following command from root folder:
+To install MVVM Xcode templates clone this repo and run the following command from root folder:

 > make install_templates